srujayreddyv/SigmaML-Quiz5-DeepLearningChronicles/README.md

 # Deep Learning Chronicles

 Welcome to **Deep Learning Chronicles**!
 This repository is dedicated to summarizing and providing insights into important research papers in the field of deep learning.
-Each paper is linked with a detailed summary and a blog post for an in-depth understanding.
+Each paper is linked with a short summary and a blog post for an in-depth understanding.

 ## Table of Contents